 It’s often thought that the only way to get fast is to train fast, that only anaerobic training builds speed.
-Eric Murray debunks this in his latest in our video series with the Olympian and talks through the importance of training at low rates to improve your rowing.
+Eric Murray debunks this in his latest in our video series with the Olympic and World Champion rower and he talks through the importance of training at low rates to improve your rowing - slow down to speed up.

-Eric discussed the importance of getting good rhythm and flow before increasing the rate.
+In the video below Eric discusses the importance of getting good rhythm and flow in your technique before increasing the stroke rate.

 Rowing relies on muscle memory - slowing down the stroke can help teach your muscles better technique that can then be sustained at higher stroke rates.
 Getting good technique at a low rate is much more important than flying up and down the slide unproductively.
 You want to make every stroke count.
 By rowing some workouts at low stroke rates, you can practice good technique and your muscles will be more likely to reproduce these movements at higher rates as movements become ingrained.
 Improving our form at those low rates allows us to put more pressure through the legs at higher rates and gain more meaningful and sustainable speed at higher rates.

 Every workout, from pick drills to breaking down the movement’s into hands, body and legs plays an important role in eventually building up that race pace speed.
-They reinforce good habits and technique!
-Eric experiments with rate in a lot of his RE(LIVE) workouts, giving the opportunity to practice taking that technique and drill practice with you into slightly higher rates.
+They reinforce good habits and technique.
+Eric experiments with rate in a lot of his (RE)COMMIT and RE(LIVE) workouts, giving the opportunity to practice taking that technique and drill practice with you into slightly higher rates.

 Low Rate Training